veerkumar/InferAll/README.md

 # InferAll
 InferAll: Coordinated optimization for machine learning inference serving in public cloud.

-This repo provides an event-driven based simulator with initial data prepared on AWS EC2 and AWS serverless.
+This repo provides an event-driven based simulator with initial execution baseline prepared on AWS EC2 and AWS serverless.

 If this project was helpful, please consider citing:
 ```